The Ultimate Gay Travel Guide

 ♥ “Home away from home” vibe

-♥ Prague’s best gay sauna just a couple of minutes away on foot
+♥ Prague’s best gay sauna is just a couple of minutes walk

 ♥ Convenient cooking and laundry facilities